fireboltattdev/mx2/README.rst

 Library structure
 -----------------

-Currently, the client supports ``API v1``, all the API documents can be found at `M2X API Documentation`_.
+Currently, the client supports ``API v1`` and all M2X API documents can be found at `M2X API Documentation`_.

 * Client_

-  In order to communicate with the API you need an instance of `M2XClient`_, it will provide an interface to all the structures and collections of your project.
+  In order to communicate with the M2X API you need an instance of `M2XClient`_ – it will provide an interface to all the structures and collections in your project.
 The client will return iterable types representing the main entities in M2X, these iterable types are subclasses of Collection_.

 * API_

-  The API_ is just the interface that knowns how communicate with the service by defining the needed API base path (API version related) and sending the needed headers.
+  The API_ is just the interface that knowns how to communicate with the service by defining the needed API base path (API version related) and sending the needed headers.
 This class is for internal use only.